 Katie Herbert Meyer, Supervising Attorney and Program Coordinator

 Katie Herbert Meyer is an experienced immigration lawyer who joined the MICA Project staff part-time in Fall 2014 as the Program Coordinator and Legal Adviser.
 Katie has been a MICA Project supporter since its early days and, up until her hiring, was an integral member of the Board of Directors.
-Until recently, she practiced immigration law at the Bleisch Law Firm in St. Louis.
-Prior to that, she was the Legal Director at Interfaith Legal Services for Immigrants.
+Prior to joining the MICA Project, she practiced immigration law at the Bleisch Law Firm in St. Louis.
+Before that, she was the Legal Director at Interfaith Legal Services for Immigrants.
 She has also taught Immigration Law and Policy as an Adjunct Professor at Washington University School of Law.
 Katie brings years of legal expertise to the MICA Project team, and currently serves as their Program Coordinator and Supervising Attorney.

 Stephen Lightle, Bilingual Legal Assistant Hablo Español

 Stephen Lightle is fluent in Spanish after teaching and learning the language in the United States, Mexico, and Spain.
 He attended Central Missouri State University and Saint Louis University for his B.A. and M.A., respectively, and also received a Master's from the University of Alcalá de Henares in Spain.
 He has volunteered with the CARA Family Detention Pro Bono Project to assist asylum-seeking women and children being detained near the U.S. border.
 He has also taught Spanish at SLU and has experience working with the immigrant community in a legal community.
 Stephen carries out Spanish interpretation and translation for MICA's clients, oversees donations to the organization, assists clients in the composition of their affidavits, and manages the intake process for reviewing new potential cases.